roahmlab/RAPTOR/Trajectories/README.md

 This class implements a very naive "trajectory", which is just a point in the configuration space, in other words, the joint positions at one time instance.
 The velocity and the acceleration are by default zero since there's no actual movement.

+The number of decision variables (`varLength`): number of joints.

 ### TrajectoryData

-This class does not define any trajectories, but load the time, joint positions and joint velocties from a file, which is used to load hardware data for system identification.
+This class does not define any trajectories, but load the time, joint positions and joint velocities from a file, which is used to load hardware data for system identification.
 Otherwise, it generates random joint trajectories for users.
 The file needs to contain a data matrix that
  - the first column is the time.
  - the second column to the n + 1 th column are the joint positions.
  - the n + 2 th column to the 2n + 1 th column are the joint velocities.
+ - (optional) the 2n + 2 th column to the 3n + 1 th column are the joint accelerations or the joint torques.

 Note that this class does not implement anything in `compute` function.
 It does not fill in derivatives or hessians as well.

+The number of decision variables (`varLength`): 0.

 ### Polynomials

 This class implements a polynomial representation of the trajectory, where the coefficients of the polynomial are decision variables.

+The number of decision variables (`varLength`): (number of joints) * (polynomial degree + 1).

 ### BezierCurves

 This class implements a [Bezier curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve) representation of the trajectory, where the Bezier coefficients are decision variables.
 Note that the Bezier curve is only defined on interval [0,1] originally.
 We scale the curve to the interval [0,T] where T is the duration of the trajectory and a constant positive number.

+You can use function `constrainInitialPosition(const VecX& q0_input)` to directly constrain the initial position of the trajectory to a specific vector.
+In this instance, there will be one less decision variable for each joint.

+Similarly, you can use function `constrainInitialVelocity(const VecX& q_d0_input)` to directly constrain the initial velocity of the trajectory to a specific vector.
+In this instance, there will be one less decision variable for each joint.
+In other words, if you use both `constrainInitialPosition` and `constrainInitialVelocity`, there will be two less decision variables.

+The number of decision variables (`varLength`):
+ - (number of joints) * (Bezier curve degree + 1).
+ - (number of joints) * (Bezier curve degree). (if either `constrainInitialPosition` or `constrainInitialVelocity` is activated)
+ - (number of joints) * (Bezier curve degree - 1). (if both `constrainInitialPosition` and `constrainInitialVelocity` are activated)

 ### PiecewiseBezierCurves